leipzig/Mitomaster/README.md

 ##Mitomaster
 Source code for Mitomaster http://mitomaster.mitomap.org/

-###Stuff you would need to actually install this should you be so foolish
+####Stuff you would need to install this web app should you be so foolish to try
    * CLI Haplogrep.jar - contact hansi.weissensteiner@i-med.ac.at for this
    * Twitter Bootstrap - put in "bootstrap" directory
    * DataTables
    * TableTools
    * GenomeTools - rCRS.gff3 goes in directory "gt/"
-   * temp directories:  uploads/ tmphaplo/ tmpgt/
+   * Create temp directories:  uploads/ tmphaplo/ tmpgt/
+   * Load mitomap and mitomasterb schemas into postgres database called mito